hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 Sentinel is HashiCorp's policy enforcement language.
 Sentinel policies are checked after **`terraform plan`** is run.
 Sentinel will intercept bad configurations *before* they go to production, not after.

+???
+**As the saying goes, an ounce of prevention is worth a pound of cure.
+Sentinel helps you catch misconfigurations and bad behavior before the infrastructure is deployed, not after.**

 ---
 name: what-can-sentinel-do
 # Example Uses for Sentinel